apivideo/api.video-csharp-client/docs/UploadTokensApi.md

 Retrieve upload token

-You can retrieve details about a specific upload token if you have the unique identifier for the upload token.
-Add it in the path of the endpoint.
-Details include time-to-live (ttl), when the token was created, and when it will expire.
+Retrieve details about a specific upload token by id.

 ### Example
 ```csharp